List of Big City Greens characters: Bill Green

 Billiam Robert "Bill" Green (voiced by Bob Joles as an adult, Andre Robinson as a child) is the father of Cricket and Tilly and son of Alice and Ernest.
 He is based on a few farmers, and the Houghton brothers' father-in-law, who is also named Bill.

 Bill is a farmer who is hard-working, kind and patient, though can often get overwhelmed pretty easily.
 He can also get pretty angry at times, especially when his orders are disobeyed.
+Despite being overweight, he possesses immense strength and agility.

 He lost part of one of his fingers in an incident with a hay baler.
 Ever since he was a child, he dreamed of owning his own farm one day, and was always open to helping Alice on her farm back then, as revealed in "Greens' Acres".
 Eventually, Bill came to own a farm in Smalton.
 However, the farm over time stopped doing well and he was forced to sell it and had to move him and his family to live with Alice in Big City, as revealed in "Dirt Jar".

 Alice Green

 "Gramma" Alice Delores Green (voiced by Artemis Pebdani) is Bill's mother and the paternal grandmother of Cricket and Tilly.
 She is based on the Houghton brothers' grandmother, who is also named Alice.

 Alice has a cantankerous personality and is strict, but also caring.
-She owns a sword to be used in combat.
+She owns a sword that she uses in combat.
+She can bake cookies known as "Feel Better Butter Biscuits", a treat that helps injured people feel better and is so delectable she keeps the recipe behind an elaborate security mechanism in her room to prevent copies from being made.